 Yale School of Medicine: Caring for the Female Athlete Dr. Karen Sutton discusses the specific issues surrounding medical care for female athletes.

-Lifestyle & Fitness for the 21st Century Mom
+Lifestyle & Fitness for the 21st Century ATHLETE

 Orthopaedic surgeon in sports medicine